r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/gcc13/README.txt

-Tests as for fedora-gcc but with GCC trunk aka pre-13.0.0 -- the logs record the snapshot used..
+Tests as for fedora-gcc but with GCC trunk aka pre-13.0.0 -- the logs record the snapshot used.
+Release is expected ca Apr 26.

-2023-01-18: gcc 13 is now nearing release.

 Further details as